xqinghu/druid/docs/content/querying/aggregations.md

 The javascript aggregator is recommended for rapidly prototyping features.
 This aggregator will be much slower in production use than a native Java aggregator.

+## Approximate Aggregations

 ### Cardinality aggregator

 Computes the cardinality of a set of Druid dimensions, using HyperLogLog to estimate the cardinality.
+Please note that this aggregator will be much slower than indexing a column with the hyperUnique aggregator.
+This aggregator also runs over a dimension column, which means the string dimension cannot be removed from the dataset to improve rollup.
+In general, we strongly recommend using the hyperUnique aggregator instead of the cardinality aggregator if you do not care about the individual values of a dimension.

 ```json
 {